Have you seen the price of petrol? It’s getting beyond ridiculous and doesn’t look like this increase is stopping anytime soon.

 BMW Mini E:

 The ride was such Driving Pleasure – no noise what so over.
+Almost surreal.
 You switch it on, put your foot down and off you go.
-What is really awesome is when you take your foot off the accelerator the car actively brakes.
-That is such superb feature that makes driving so much fun and at the same time saves your battery consumption too.
+What is really incredible and takes a bit of getting used to, is when you take your foot off the accelerator the car actively brakes.
+That is such superb feature that makes driving so much fun and at the same time saves your battery too.

 So here are some insights:

-When people look at electric vehicle and find out that their range is 160km they start to panic.
-But did you know that from the trial that BMW conducted around the world, it has revealed that people drive an average of 43 km per day.
+When people look at an electric vehicle and discover that their range is 160km they start to panic.
+But did you know that from the trials that BMW conducted around the world, people’s drive an average of 43 km per day?
 This is after 6 million km of testing.
 Therefore, the vehicles will handle the daily commute easily.
-Of course if you regularly drive from Johannesburg to Cape Town, then the hybrid is a better choice for you.
+Of course, if you regularly drive from Johannesburg to Cape Town, then the hybrid is a better choice for you.

 Charging Time and Cost